 Through its Office of Distance Education, Barstow Community College offers a selection of classes online over the Internet, which may be accessed from home, office, or other locations by using a computer with a browser and Internet access.
 Classes offered online are especially convenient for students who, for a variety of reasons, are unable or prefer not to travel to the BCC campus to attend classes.
 Online classes, like evening classes, are considered an integral part of BCC's educational program.
 All BCC policies - including those on admission, probation, and disqualification - apply equally to online students as they do to daytime or evening students.
-Online classes cover the same content, award the same credit, and are listed on student transcripts in the same way as on-campus classes; they differ from on-campus classes only in their delivery method.
-For details on BCC's online classes, enrollment procedures, and technical requirements, students should go to www.barstow.edu/online_students.html or see the Schedule of Classes.
+Online classes cover the same content, award the same credit, and are listed on student transcripts in the same way as on-campus classes, enrollment procedures, and technical requirements, students should go to www.barstow.edu/online\students.html or see the Schedule of Classes.
 Hybrid classes are a combination of online-delivered coursework and mandatory meetings on the BCC campus.
 Please see the Schedule of Classes for details about specific on-campus meeting dates, times, and locations for hybrid classes.